citation-file-format/citation-file-format/schema-guide.md

 - type: string
 - required: false

-- description: A description of the software or dataset.
+A description of the software or dataset.

 Usage example: